awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL.Procedural.Importing.md

 1. Provide permission to access the Amazon S3 file\.

-   To import data from an Amazon S3 file, you need to give the RDS for PostgreSQL DB instance permission to access the Amazon S3 bucket the file is in\.
+   To import data from an Amazon S3 file, give the RDS for PostgreSQL DB instance permission to access the Amazon S3 bucket the file is in\.
 To do this, you use either an AWS Identity and Access Management \(IAM\) role or security credentials\.
 For more information, see [Setting Up Access to an Amazon S3 Bucket](#USER_PostgreSQL.S3Import.AccessPermission)\.

 1. Import the Amazon S3 data by calling the `aws_s3.table_import_from_s3` function\.

-   After you complete the previous preparation tasks, use the [aws\_s3\.table\_import\_from\_s3](#USER_PostgreSQL.S3Import.table_import_from_s3) function to import the Amazon S3 data\.
+   After you complete the previous preparation tasks, use the [aws\_s3\.table\_import\_from\_s3](#aws_s3.table_import_from_s3) function to import the Amazon S3 data\.
 For more information, see [Using the aws\_s3\.table\_import\_from\_s3 Function to Import Amazon S3 Data](#USER_PostgreSQL.S3Import.FileFormats)\.

 ### Setting Up Access to an Amazon S3 Bucket<a name="USER_PostgreSQL.S3Import.AccessPermission"></a>

-To import data from an Amazon S3 file, you need to give the RDS for PostgreSQL DB instance permission to access the Amazon S3 bucket the file is in\.
+To import data from an Amazon S3 file, give the RDS for PostgreSQL DB instance permission to access the Amazon S3 bucket the file is in\.
 You provide access to an Amazon S3 bucket in one of two ways, as described in the following topics\.

 **Topics**
 + [Using an IAM Role to Access an Amazon S3 Bucket](#USER_PostgreSQL.S3Import.ARNRole)